maryash/maryash.github.io/135/projects/S23_project_3/project_3_cs135.md

 */
 Profemon(std::string name, double max_health, Specialty specialty);</div>
 <div id="profemon-get-name" class="code language-c++" onclick="selectText(this.id)">/*
-    @return     :   name of the Profémon
+    @return     :   name of the profémon
 */
 std::string getName();</div>
 <div id="profemon-get-specialty" class="code language-c++" onclick="selectText(this.id)">/*
-    @return     :   specialty of the Profémon
+    @return     :   specialty of the profémon
 */
 Specialty getSpecialty();</div>
 <div id="profemon-get-level" class="code language-c++" onclick="selectText(this.id)">/*
-    @return     :   level of the Profémon
+    @return     :   level of the profémon
 */
 int getLevel();</div>
 <div id="profemon-get-maxh" class="code language-c++" onclick="selectText(this.id)">/*
-    @return     :   maximum health of the Profémon
+    @return     :   maximum health of the profémon
 */
 double getMaxHealth();</div>
 <div id="profemon-set-name" class="code language-c++" onclick="selectText(this.id)">/*
-    @post       :   set the name of the Profémon equal to the given parameter
+    @post       :   set the name of the profémon equal to the given parameter
 */
 void setName(std::string name);</div>
 <div id="profemon-levelup" class="code language-c++" onclick="selectText(this.id)">/*
-    @param      :   experience points earned by the Profémon
+    @param      :   experience points earned by the profémon
-    @post       :   Increase the Profémon's level based on the given 'exp'.
-The Profémon will level up if it reaches the required experience.
+    @post       :   Increase the profémon's level based on the given 'exp'.
+The profémon will level up if it reaches the required experience.
-                    Depending on the Profémon's specialty,
+                    Depending on the profémon's specialty,
-                    the required experience goes up by a certain amount everytime the Profémon levels up.
+                    the required experience goes up by a certain amount everytime the profémon levels up.
                     'ML' required experience goes up by 10, 'SOFTWARE' goes up by 15, and 'HARDWARE' goes up by 20.
 Make sure to update the required, current experience and level
                     private data members accordingly.
 The given
-                    'exp' can result in the Profémon leveling up multiple times
+                    'exp' can result in the profémon leveling up multiple times

   For example   :   starting at lvl 0, calling 'levelUp(115)'
-                    on different types of Profémon would result in the following:
+                    on different types of profémon would result in the following:

                     ML: